GoogleCloudPlatform/professional-services-data-validator/README.md

                         File containing the source sql commands --target-query-file TARGET_QUERY_FILE, -tqf TARGET_QUERY_FILE
+                        File containing the target sql commands --comparison-fields or -comp-fields FIELDS
+                        Comma separated list of columns to compare.
+Can either be a physical column or an alias
-                        File containing the target sql commands --hash '*'            '*' to hash all columns.
+                        See: *Calculated Fields* section for details --hash '*'            '*' to hash all columns.
   --concat COLUMNS      Comma separated list of columns to concatenate or * for all columns
                         (use if a common hash function is not available between databases)